Don't miss out

-Research and innovation for climate neutrality in Europe by 2050: Challenges, opportunities, and the path forward
+Climate research and innovation in Europe: Challenges, opportunities, and the path forward

-Achieving climate neutrality requires extraordinary efforts, sector-wide transformation, and innovative thinking.
-Each sector must fundamentally rethink the way it operates to ensure it can reach net-zero without jeopardizing other environmental and societal objectives—both within the EU and globally.
-To complete this new report, ICF coordinated a team of experts from Fraunhofer Institute for Systems and Innovation Research, Perspectives Climate Group, Cleantech Group, and Cambridge Econometrics.
-Building on extensive research, climate neutrality scenarios analysis, foresight workshops, and stakeholder engagement, the report advocates moving beyond the paradigm of individual technologies by embracing a systemic approach focused on goal-oriented research and innovation (R&I) interventions, as well as considering how systemic interactions of climate mitigation approaches can be better integrated in the development of R&I programs.
+ICF coordinated a team of experts from Fraunhofer Institute for Systems and Innovation Research, Perspectives Climate Group, Cleantech Group, and Cambridge Econometrics.
+Building on extensive research, scenarios analysis, foresight workshops, and stakeholder engagement, ICF worked to create a report that advocates moving beyond the paradigm of individual technologies by embracing a comprehensive approach focused on goal-oriented research and innovation (R&I) interventions, as well as considering how approaches can be better integrated in the development of R&I programs.

 Challenge